 “How hard is this ride going to be?”
-Here’s what you need to know when deciding to show up to a Velo group ride.
+Here’s what you need to know when deciding to show up to a group ride.

-Group ride can mean anything from full on no-rules racing to bar-hopping and everything in between.
-And for many in Steamboat, their experience (for better or worse) has been the weeknight OP Tuesday Night Worlds, where you had no idea who would show up but could be pretty sure it would explode like a cheap suit.
-For 2021, it’s a team goal to communicate what type of group ride is planned using the levels and general guidelines below.
+Group ride can often mean anything from full on no-rules racing to we wait for everyone no matter what.
+And for many riders in Steamboat, their experience (for better or worse) has been the weeknight Tuesday Night Worlds, where you had no idea who would show up, but could be pretty sure it would explode like a cheap suit.
+It’s one of our team goals for the majority of our rides to communicate in advance what type of group ride is planned using the levels and general guidelines below.

 *In order to keep our rides safe and build camaraderie, Steamboat Velo rides are for members only (no drop in’s please).
 We strive to foster a team of likeminded riders who are comfortable riding together, rather than offer free community rides.
 If you want to join in, shoot us a note first.

 **Steamboat Velo rides are social, not guided, and as such all participants need to come responsible for themselves and prepared to make good decisions.